SirSkye/SnakeGamePygame/README.md

 - [ ] Use the snake images with outlines and add the logic to implement it
 - [ ] Add scores and menu
 - [ ] Add sounds
+- [ ] Make the random apple placment generator more efficient

 # Things I learned
 * Snake movement can be implemented with deque